andreaiacono/andreaiacono.github.io/tesi/thesis.md

 Compared to many existing simulations in literature, Bia uses genetic algorithms with a forward approach.
-The fitness operator is not explicitly present in the simulation: at no time is a bioid\'s fitness function calculated to allow it to reproduce, because reproduction occurs naturally when two bioids meet and various conditions of energy, sexual maturity and heat are satisfied.
+The fitness operator is not explicitly present in the simulation: at no time is a bioid's fitness function calculated to allow it to reproduce, because reproduction occurs naturally when two bioids meet and various conditions of energy, sexual maturity and heat are satisfied.
 This does not mean, however,